 Change the wireless network’s default name

-A Service Set Identifier (SSID) is a unique ID used for naming wireless networks, and ensures the network name is different to other nearby networks.
+A Service Set Identifier (SSID) is a name used so you can identify your network.
 You should change the network name from the router’s default.
-This will make it harder for anyone to identify your browser and guess its default settings.
+This can make it harder for anyone to identify the manufacturer of your router and guess its default settings.

 Encryption scrambles messages sent over wireless networks so that they cannot be read easily.
-If your network is not encrypted, enable encryption on your settings page.
-There are different forms of encryption, but we suggest that you use the Wi-Fi Protected Access (WPA/WPA2) version because it is stronger than other versions such as Wired Equivalent Privacy (WEP).
+If your network is not encrypted, enable encryption on the wireless security settings page of your wireless router.
+There are different forms of encryption, but we suggest that you use the Wi-Fi Protected Access II (WPA2) version because it is stronger than other versions such as Wired Equivalent Privacy (WEP) and WPA.

 Choose a strong password